timit20/gensyn-testnet/README.md

 ```
 exit
 ```
-- Now replace `SSH-COMMAND` in the below command with the command which your received from provider, then replace `YOUR_PC_PATH` where you want to download this swarm.pem file and then execute it on your Command prompt or Power shell
+- Now replace `SSH-COMMAND` in the below command with the command which your received from provider, then replace `YOUR-PC-PATH` where you want to download this swarm.pem file and then execute it on your Command prompt or Power shell
 ```
-SSH-COMMAND "cat ~/rl-swarm/swarm.pem" > "YOUR_PC_PATH\swarm.pem"
+SSH-COMMAND "cat ~/rl-swarm/swarm.pem" > "YOUR-PC-PATH\swarm.pem"
 ```
 - In my case, this command looks like this :
 ```